mediabounds/streamdeck-jira/README.md

 # Stream Deck Jira Plugin
 ![Jira on Stream Deck](src/previews/1-preview.png)
-A Stream Deck plugin for viewing the number of Jira issues matching a JQL query (i.e. the number of new issues or issues waiting for your feedback).
+A Stream Deck plugin for finding issues in Jira or content in Confluence.

+For example, add an action showing the number of Jira issues matching a JQL query (i.e. the number of new issues or issues waiting for your feedback).
+Or, add an action showing the number of inline Confluence tasks assigned to you.

 ## Features
 * Allows for multiple actions to be defined with different JQL queries
+* Search Confluence to find content matching a CQL query
+* Display the number of inline tasks assigned to you in Confluence
-* Button icon shows the count of issues matching the query
+* Button icon shows the count of items matching the query
-* The button opens each matching issue in a separate browser window
 * Many customization options for how the badge is displayed
 * Allows for custom icons to be set
 * Supports Jira Cloud and Jira Server (8.14 and later)